 All of these concepts are equally useful, but at different stages of the software development lifecycle.
 You can read more about it in our previous article.

-There are also other ways of testing your ideas before fully investing in their development.
-One of these is a Fast-Track Demo, which helps you and your stakeholders visualize the product with minimal cost.
+There are also other ways of testing your ideas before fully investing in their development, which help you and your stakeholders visualize the product with minimal cost.

 MVP vs. PoC - which one should you choose?